 Clinical trials cannot be used to assess the efficacy of most biodefense countermeasures against rare and lethal pathogens due to ethical considerations and the relative infrequency of naturally occurring cases.
-In the United States, we plan to develop the therapeutic product candidates to treat Ebola and Marburg viruses using the Animal Rule regulatory mechanism.
+In the United States, we plan to develop the therapeutic product candidate to treat Marburg virus using the Animal Rule regulatory mechanism.
 Pursuant to the Animal Rule, the sponsor of a drug product must demonstrate efficacy in animal models and safety in humans.
-There is no guarantee that the FDA will agree to this approach to the development of our infectious disease product candidates, considering that no validated animal model has been established as predicting human outcomes in the prevention or treatment of any filovirus disease.
-Animal models represent, at best, a rough approximation of efficacy in humans, and, as such, countermeasures developed using animal models will be untested until their use in humans during an emergency.
+There is no guarantee that the FDA will agree to this approach to the development of our infectious disease product candidate, considering that no validated animal model has been established as predicting human outcomes in the prevention or treatment of any filovirus disease.
+Animal models represent, at best, a rough approximation of efficacy in humans, and, as such, countermeasures developed using animal models will be untested in humans as it relates to efficacy until their use in humans during an emergency.
 We have yet to demonstrate the predictive value of our animal studies to the FDA's satisfaction.
-If we fail to do so, we will have to demonstrate efficacy of AVI-6002 and AVI-7288 through adequate well-controlled trials in humans in order to obtain regulatory approval of these products in the United States, which, if possible, will greatly add to the time and expense required to commercialize these products.
+If we fail to do so, we will have to demonstrate efficacy of AVI-7288 through adequate well-controlled trials in humans in order to obtain regulatory approval of this product in the United States, which, if possible, will greatly add to the time and expense required to commercialize this product.
 Furthermore, the Animal Rule mechanism has been used only rarely and questions remain regarding the FDA's interpretation and implementation.
 No novel products have been approved using the Animal Rule.
-It has thus far been used to extend the indicated use of two previously licensed products which had existing human efficacy data.
+It has thus far been used to extend the indicated use of three previously licensed products which had considerable prior human experience.
 We do not have any experience successfully navigating this approach to drug approval.
-Even if the Animal Rule represents a viable approach to seeking approval of AVI-6002 and AVI-7288, it may present challenges for gaining final regulatory approval for these product candidates, including an extended timeline to approval and less predictable study requirements.
+Even if the Animal Rule represents a viable approach to seeking approval of AVI-7288, it may present challenges for gaining final regulatory approval for this product candidate, including an extended timeline to approval and less predictable study requirements.
 In addition, the FDA would require post-marketing human efficacy studies if the countermeasure is used in humans, which would most likely be in the aftermath of a bioterrorist attack.
-The ability to reliably perform efficacy
+The ability to reliably perform efficacy clinical trials in the midst of a national crisis is uncertain.

 The timing and conduct of animal studies may be further constrained given that filoviruses are classified for use only in BSL-4 laboratories.
 There are limited laboratories and staff world-wide that can work with these live viruses and companies will be competing for the limited availability of this critical infrastructure to test their countermeasures.
-Furthermore, we anticipate limits in conforming to GLP requirements given the requirement for BSL-4 containment
+Furthermore, we anticipate limits in conforming to Good Laboratory Practice (GLP) requirements given the requirement for BSL-4 containment.

-We rely on U.S. government contracts to support several important research and development programs and substantially all of our revenue.
+We rely on U.S. government contracts to support certain research and development programs and substantially all of our revenue.
 If the U.S. government fails to fund such programs on a timely basis or at all, or such contracts are terminated, the results of our operations would be materially and adversely affected.